Rosemary Griggs banner

 Catherine of Aragon - Tudor Style Icon and Power Dresser - Farthingales, blackwork embroidery and sumptuous fabrics

-When fifteen year old Catherine of Aragon arrived at Plymouth at 3 o’clock on the afternoon of 2 October 1501 she must have caused quite a stir.
-Imagine the scene when the lovely young woman stepped off the ship accompanied by all her ladies wearing the latest Spanish fashions.
-The people of Plymouth and the great and good of the West Country thronged the streets, excited to set eyes on the foreign princess who had travo far to marry King Henry Tudor’s heir.
-How impressed they must have been by Catherine’s youth and beauty — and of course everyone was also looking at what she was wearing.
+When fifteen-year-old Catherine of Aragon stepped ashore in Plymouth at 3 o’clock on the afternoon of 2 October 1501, she must have caused quite a stir.
+Imagine the scene when the lovely young woman walked down the gangplank, followed by her ladies, all dressed in the latest Spanish fashions.Townspeople jostled for spaces with the great and good of the West Country, hastily summoned to welcome the foreign princess who had travelled so far to marry King Henry Tudor’s heir.
+How impressed they must all have been by Catherine’s youth and beauty.
+Of course, everyone was also looking at what she was wearing.

-By the time of Catherine’s arrival Plymouth had grown from a fishing village to become a bustling port with a population of 3,500.
-Devon ships carried cargoes of wool, cloth and tin to markets in France and beyond and brought back wine and other commodities.
-The well-to-do merchants and their wives, the local gentry and the ordinary people of the town who greeted Prince Arthur’s Spanish bride and her magnificent retinue must have been all agog.
+By the time Catherine arrived, Plymouth had grown from a fishing village to become a bustling port with a population of 3,500.
+Devon ships carried cargoes of wool, cloth and tin to markets in France and beyond and brought back wine and other commodities.The well-to-do merchants and their wives, the local gentry and the ordinary people of the town who greeted Prince Arthur’s Spanish bride and her magnificent retinue must have been all agog.
 After all those years of conflict — what we now call the War of the Roses — followed by the reign of the rather dour King Henry VII, surely everyone was ready for good news.
-After a series of English-born Queens - Elizabeth Woodville, Anne Neville, Elizabeth of York - perhaps the Spanish Princess seemed a fresh, new, celebrity, bringing with her a hint of the exotic.
-Think of Catherine and Arthur, her teenage husband-to-be, as the William and Kate of their day.
+After a series of English-born Queens — Elizabeth Woodville, Anne Neville, Elizabeth of York — perhaps the Spanish Princess seemed a new celebrity, bringing with her a hint of the exotic.
+Think of Catherine and Arthur, her teenage husband-to-be, as the Kate and William of their day.

 “The West Country’s nobility ‘with all goodly manner and haste sped themselves with right honourable gifts… saluted and welcomed her’”

-“she could not have been received with greater rejoicings, if she had been the Saviour of the World”
+“... she could not have been received with greater rejoicings, if she had been the Saviour of the World ,..”

 “ certayne round hopys berryng owt their gowns from their body’s after their country maner”.